-Michael Steinlage serves as a valued resource to clients at every stage of the business decision life-cycle, from contract formation, product development, and policy making, to claim consulting and risk management, and successfully litigating disputes before judges, juries and arbitration panels.
-Michael draws on his experience and relationships across a range of industries to tailor creative, cost-effective, and sound approaches to your most important legal disputes and business decisions.
+Michael draws on his experience and relationships across a range of industries to tailor creative, strategic and effective approaches to your most challenging legal disputes and business decisions.

 Michael has deep roots in the insurance and reinsurance industry, representing insurers, policyholders and reinsurers in disputes throughout the country involving significant product liability and class action exposures, professional and environmental liability, commercial property/business interruption losses, and life, health, and disability claims, and advising clients regarding coverage for emerging risks.

 Michael also works closely with clients in the banking, mortgage and servicing industries, defending against every type of dispute and exposure imaginable arising out of mortgage origination, servicing, and foreclosure practices, and consumer and commercial lending relationships.

 Michael represents broker-dealers, investment professionals, fiduciaries and hedge funds in disputes relating to the promotion, sale and handling of investments, insurance and annuity products, and trust funds.

 Michael also practices in the areas of privacy, data security, and automation risk management, and is a frequent speaker on these topics.
 His knowledge includes business continuity risk management, breach response, and insurance coverage for such risks.